kvangapa-gif/ELEVATE-LABS-INTERNSHIP-PROJECT-PHASE-/README.md

 # 🚀 How It Works
 Step 1 — Upload Code

-User uploads a .py file or selects an example.
+User uploads a .py file or selects an example by pasting the code.

 Step 2 — Analysis Processing
+Click save edits to file and click run analysis.

 The file is scanned using:
 flake8 → Finds style issues

-radon cc → Measures complexity

-radon mi → Calculates maintainability
+radon cc → Measures complexity radon mi → Calculates maintainability

 Step 3 — Code Formatting
 Black automatically formats the code to industry standards.

 Step 4 — Output & Visuals
 List of style errors
 Complexity charts
 Maintainability reports
 Fully formatted code

 Step 5 — Export
 Download results as JSON or download the formatted code file.